Jay18034/Zomato_sql_project/README.md

 ### 6. Restaurant Revenue Ranking:
--- Rank restaurants by their total revenue from the last year, including their name, -- total revenue, and rank within their city.
+-- Rank restaurants by their total revenue from the last year(based on the latest order date).
+Return each restaurant's name, city, total revenue, and rank within -- their city
+-- total revenue, and rank within their city.

 ```sql